X

 How do I participate in the SBA Debt Relief program?

 For eligible businesses, participation in the SBA Debt Relief program is automatic and no application is necessary.
-The SBA has instructed lenders to stop collecting payments from borrowers during the debt relief period and said that it will pay these borrower loan payments.
+The SBA has instructed to stop collecting payments from borrowers during the debt relief period and said that it will pay these borrower loan payments.
 Under the CARES Act, the SBA must begin making payments within 30 days of the date on which the first payment of an eligible loan is due.

 • If a borrower’s loan payment was collected after March 27, 2020, lenders were instructed to inform the borrower of the option of having the loan payment returned or apply the payment to further reduce the loan balance after SBA’s payment.